-secondary schools are using tier I literacy methodologies;
+10 (C) postsecondarystate educational institutions and elementary and 11 secondary schools are using tier I literacy methodologies;

+(6) encourage independent institutions referred to in section 1(c) (2)(C), and amendments thereto, to use such tier I methodologies;

-- (6) establish a program to track the science of reading and structured literacy training progression of in-service and pre-service early childhood and elementary teachers, special education teachers and paraprofessionals, reading specialists and early childhood and elementary administrators for all school districts in the state; - (7) on or before January 15 of each year, prepare and present a report to the senate standing committee on education and the house of representatives standing committee on education, or any successor committees, on the implementation and administration of the Kansas blueprint for literacy, including, but not limited to, an implementation timeline, progress of initiatives, development and utilization of the comprehensive assessment system, progress toward the goal established in section 2(c), and amendments thereto, use of tier I methodologies, outcomes and any proposed changes; and - (8) report to the house of representatives standing committee on education and the senate standing committee on education on or before January 31, 2025, on the state board's progress on utilization of the science of reading, elimination of discredited methodologies, use of universal screening measures and assessments in elementary and secondary schools in the state. - Sec.
-4. (a) Postsecondary educational institutions shall designate practices based on the science of reading through structured literacy as the official tier I literacy methodology and shall prohibit the use or teaching of any discredited methodologies, such as the three-cueing system. - (b) (1) The state board of regents, in collaboration with postsecondary educational institutions and research experts, shall establish a comprehensive reading and literacy assessment system with universal screening measures, diagnostic, formative and summative assessments to be used by each school district in the state.
-Such assessment system shall allow teachers to adjust instruction to meet the specific needs of students, including with regard to reading difficulties and the remediation of reading and literacy skill gaps.
-The state board of regents shall make recommendations to the state board of education on such assessment system and ensure that such assessment system is available to school districts on or before May 1, 2025. - (2) The state board of regents shall: - (A) Develop training modules for the assessment system on or before July 1, 2025; - (B) support state board of education action to officially designate the science of reading as the official tier I literacy methodology; - (C) support elementary and secondary schools as necessary to eliminate any discredited methodologies;
+(7) establish a program to track the science of reading and structured literacy training progression of in-service and pre-service early childhood and elementary teachers, special education teachers and paraprofessionals, reading specialists and early childhood and elementary administrators for all school districts in the state;

+19 (7)(8) on or before January 15 of each year, prepare and present a 20 report to the senate standing committee on education and the house of 21 representatives standing committee on education, or any successor 22 committees, on the implementation and administration of the Kansas 23 blueprint for literacy, including, but not limited to, an implementation 24 timeline, progress of initiatives, development and utilization of the 25 comprehensive assessment system, progress toward the goal established in 26 section 2(c), and amendments thereto, use of tier I methodologies, 27 outcomes and any proposed changes; and

+28 (8)(9) report to the house of representatives standing committee on education and the senate standing committee on education on or before January 31, 2025, on the state board's progress of the state board of regents on utilization of the science of reading, elimination of discredited methodologies, use of universal screening measures and assessments in elementary and secondary schools in the state.

+Sec.
+4. (a) Postsecondary educational institutions shall designate practices based on the science of reading through structured literacy as the official tier I literacy methodology and shall prohibit the use or teaching of any discredited methodologies, such as the three-cueing system.

+(b) (1) The state board of regents, in collaboration with postsecondary educational institutions and research experts, shall establish a comprehensive reading and literacy assessment system with universal screening measures, diagnostic, formative and summative assessments to be used by each school district in the state in teacher preparation programs.
+Such assessment system shall allow teachers to adjust

+1 instruction to meet the specific needs of students, including with regard to 2 reading difficulties and the remediation of reading and literacy skill gaps.

+The state board of regents shall make recommendations to the state board of education on such assessment system and ensure that such assessment system is available to school districts on or before May 1, 2025.
+Nothing in this paragraph shall be construed to include the English language arts statewide assessments.

+(2) The state board of regents shall:

+9 (A) Develop training modules for the assessment system on or before 10 July 1, 2025;

+(B) support state board of education action to officially designate thescience of reading as the official tier I literacy methodology;

+13 (C) support elementary and secondary schools as necessary to 14 eliminate any discredited methodologies;

-(D) recommend literacy-specific universal screening measures and diagnostic, formative and summative assessments to school districts and accredited nonpublic schools; and
+15 (D) recommend literacy-specific universal screening measures and 16 diagnostic, formative and summative assessments to school districts and 17 accredited nonpublic schools the state board of education; and